tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

     `ChadoStorage` backend will generate, you can rename the `chado_column` with a different name.

+- **read_value**: this is almost the same as join, but we will not be modifying the value if we edit a content type, we just look up the existing value.

 - **replace**: indicates that the value of this property is a tokenized string and should be replaced with values from other properties.

   - **template**: (required) a string containing the value of the field.
 The